-Ukrainian fashion designer Anton Belinskiy launched his namesake label in 2009, shortly after graduating from the Taras Shevchenko Republic Art School followed by the Fashion Institute of Technology.
-In 2015, he was shortlisted for an LVMH prize and further cemented his reputation when he founded the One Day Project in Kiev, a mini fashion week for cutting-edge local designers in honor of the 25th anniversary of Ukraine’s independence.
-Closely tied to his roots, Belinskiy references his native country’s political landscape across his ready-to-wear collections, while also deriving inspiration from day-to-day life.
-Men’s streetwear essentials featuring the country’s national colors include t-shirts, shorts, track jackets, and hoodies adorned with nationalist symbols like ID patches, passports, orange marigolds, and the Ukrainian flag.
-Subtle allusions to post-Soviet attitudes are expressed through deconstructed button-downs, leather jackets and blazers in a diverse blend of natural fabrics and textiles in the country’s national colors, offering a visual commentary on Ukraine’s tumultuous Soviet past, while also reflecting the current generation’s forward-thinking optimism.
+Ukrainian fashion designer Anton Belinskiy launched his eponymous womenswear label in 2009, shortly after graduating from the Taras Shevchenko Republic Art School followed by the Fashion Institute of Technology.
+In 2015, he was shortlisted for an LVMH prize and further cemented his reputation when he founded the One Day Project in Kiev, a mini fashion week to commemorate the country’s independence and promote cutting-edge Ukrainian designers.
+Closely tied to his roots, Belinskiy alludes to his native country’s political landscape across his ready-to-wear collections, while also deriving inspiration from day-to-day life.
+Voluminous cotton skirts, tailored trousers, and deconstructed button-downs are paired with streetwear-inspired t-shirts, sweatshirts, hoodies, and lounge pants featuring nationalist symbols like ID patches, passports, orange marigolds, and the national flag.
+His womenswear line juxtaposes fabrics and textiles in the country’s national colors, offering a visual commentary on Ukraine’s tumultuous Soviet past, while also reflecting the current generation’s forward-thinking optimism.

 To find out more and learn how to opt out, please visit our